Loose parts play in the garden

 Leftover pieces of hose pipes and PVC piping are amazing for water play!
 But they can be played with in so many more ways.
 Think standing upright and balancing stones on top, for marble runs, for telescopes, talking through, skittles, and if your boys are anything like mine - swords... 😜

 Another great one for water play as well as sand, children can observe the forces of gravity at work when things such as stones, cars and water slide down, slower or faster depending on what angle they tilt them at.

 Small cable reels ones are ideal for stacking and adding a bit of height to play.
 You can usually pick some up for free from local builder's merchant, just put out an appeal on Facebook, or make a couple of calls.

 We have one painted in chalkboard paint (which can be drawn on), one with a free sample of astro-turf on top (perfect for small world play) and one left plain (rust and all).
 If you have room to add some wooden planks, your child can have fun combining them to climb up or create ramps.

 Originally designed for decorative flower displays, water beads or 'orbeez' have become a popular sensory toy - just add water and they will grow like magic.
 We love them because they feel amazing, they are really colourful, they're great for scooping and pouring, plus they are totally biodegradable.
 You can get small beads or giant ones, both just as much fun.

 Small plant pots are great for stacking, building and transporting.
 There's no need to buy them, just recycle and pots you get from garden centre or supermarket purchases.
 If you don't buy plants, then large yoghurt pots make a great substitute.

 Want to give loose parts play a go?
-Download my FREE printable loose parts collectors lists:
+Check out my ultimate loose parts checklists, available from my Etsy store.

 Have you tried loose parts in the garden?
 Let me know!